Is It Possible To Get a False Pregnancy Test? - Baby Chick

 Share

-Before we address the causes of potential false positive and false negative pregnancy tests, we should cover how to take a pregnancy test.
-For the best chance of accurate results from a pregnancy test, wait 1-2 weeks after missing your period before testing and use urine from your first-morning pee.2
+Before we address the causes of potential false positive and false negative pregnancy tests, we should first cover how to take a pregnancy test.
+For the best chance of accurate results from a pregnancy test, wait one to two weeks after missing your period before testing.
+Also, use urine from your first morning pee.2 Here are the steps for taking a pregnancy test:8

 1. Remove the plastic cap covering the absorbent window.

-7. Remember not to leave your test too long, as this may cause a false positive.
+Remember not to leave your test too long, as this may cause a false positive!9 Now, here are three possible outcomes for your pregnancy test results:8

-• Positive result (possibly pregnant): You’ll see two bands in the control window—a band for the control and the test.
-The bands may be slightly faded or dark; either case means that the test is positive as long as both bands are visible.
+1. Positive result (possibly pregnant): You’ll see two bands in the control window — a band for the control and the test.
+The bands may be slightly faded or dark; in either case, it means the test is positive as long as both bands are visible.
 Depending on the hormone level, the test line is frequently lighter in color than the control line.

-• Negative result (not pregnant): only the control line is visible, and there is no colored band in the control window’s test region.
+2. Negative result (not pregnant): Only the control line is visible, and there’s no colored band in the control window’s test region.

-• Invalid test: if no control line is visible, regardless of whether the test line is visible, this test is invalid.
-Repeat with a new test.
+3. Invalid test: If no control line is visible, regardless of whether the test line is visible, this test is invalid.
+You should repeat the process above with a new test.

 Causes of False-Positive Pregnancy Tests

-First, it’s essential to be sure your pregnancy test is free of user error.
-According to Ryniec, common user errors with pregnancy tests are:
+It’s essential to ensure that your pregnancy test is free of user error.
+According to Dr. Ryniec, common user errors with pregnancy tests are:

-• Storing tests where they will be exposed to moisture, heat, or direct sunlight.
+• Storing tests where they will have exposure to moisture, heat, or direct sunlight

-The most common cause of a positive pregnancy test that doesn’t result in a pregnancy is a biochemical pregnancy.
-These pregnancies occur when sperm meets an egg, leading to an embryo that implants, but the pregnancy doesn’t progress.
-“Biochemical pregnancies can cause you to get your period just a few days to a week later than expected,” says Ryniec.
+One of the most common causes of a positive pregnancy test that doesn’t result in a pregnancy is a biochemical pregnancy (or chemical pregnancy).10 These pregnancies occur when the sperm meets an egg, leading to an embryo that implants, but the pregnancy doesn’t progress.
+“Biochemical pregnancies can cause you to get your period just a few days to a week later than expected,” says Dr. Ryniec.

 A similar cause of false pregnancy tests can occur when you experience an ectopic pregnancy.
-Ectopic pregnancies typically develop between the 4th and 12th week of pregnancy3, when a fertilized egg gets stuck on its way to your uterus, most commonly in the fallopian tubes.
-A fertilized egg cannot survive outside the uterus, leading to miscarriage.
-Ectopic pregnancies are rare, accounting for one to two percent of all miscarriages.4
+Ectopic pregnancies typically develop between weeks four and 12 of pregnancy, when a fertilized egg gets stuck on its way to your uterus, most commonly in the fallopian tubes.3 A fertilized egg can’t survive outside the uterus, leading to miscarriage.
+Ectopic pregnancies are rare, accounting for 1-2% percent of all miscarriages.4

-It is important to note that while rare, ectopic pregnancies are a health risk that can cause organ damage and death.5 If you are concerned that you may be experiencing an ectopic pregnancy, speak to your health care provider immediately.
+It’s important to note that while rare, ectopic pregnancies are a health risk that can cause organ damage and death.5 If you’re concerned that you may be experiencing an ectopic pregnancy, speak to your healthcare provider immediately.
+The signs of an ectopic pregnancy include:5

 • Severe abdominal pain